jasemichael/cs1440-wilson-jase-assn2/doc/Installing_Text_Tools.md

 PATH=<TEXTTOOLS_DIR>:$PATH
 ```

+It is important to *not* insert any whitespace around the assignment operator
+`=`.
+This is a syntax rule of the shell; any extra whitespace is regarded as
+an error.

 If the path to `tt.py` reported by `pwd` contains spaces (e.g. because your
 Windows username contains spaces), you'll need to "escape" them by adding a
 single backslash `\` in front of each one.